vtex/react-hook-form-jsonschema/README.md

 > Small project based on [react-hook-form](https://github.com/react-hook-form/react-hook-form) that exposes an API for easily creating customizable forms based on a [JSON Schema](https://json-schema.org/understanding-json-schema/index.html) with built-in validation.

-react-hook-form-jsonschema is a React hooks library that manages all the stateful logic needed to make a form, based on a JSON Schema, functional.
-It returns a set of props that are meant to be called and their results destructured on the input field desired.
+`react-hook-form-jsonschema` is a React hooks library that manages all the stateful logic needed to make a functional form based on a JSON Schema.
+It returns a set of props that are meant to be called and their results destructured on the desired input field.

 ## Table of Contents